 Upon successful completion of this subject the student will be able to:

-1. Realize an understanding of the variables inherent to the sustainability concept plus the dynmics related to our responsibility of ensuring a viable environmental scenario for future generations.
+1. Describe variables inherent to the sustainability concept and their dynamics in sustainable development to ensure a viable environment for future generations.

 Cheating and Plagiarism